PPIE Strategy (2026 - 2027)

 We will:

-- Towards the end of 2025, invite public members to take part in focus groups or interviews to discuss progress made against each goal and their experience of being involved in the strategy group.
-This will inform the next 3 years (2025-2028) of the strategy.
+5. Towards the end of 2026, invite public members to take part in focus groups or interviews to discuss progress made against each goal and their experience of being involved in the strategy group.
+This will inform the next PPIE action plan.

-- Use the Public Involvement in Research Impact (PIRI) Toolkit developed by the Marie Curie Research Centre and the Wales Cancer Research Centre [2], to record the contributions public members have made, and the changes to research and practice as a result.
-See Appendix 3.
+6. Use the Public Involvement in Research Impact Toolkit (PIRIT) developed by the Marie Curie Research Centre and the Wales Cancer Research Centre[2], to record the contributions public members have made and the changes to research and practice as a result.
+See Appendix 2.

 [1] Seddon, K., Elliott, J., Johnson, M. et al. Using the United Kingdom standards for public involvement to evaluate the impact of public involvement in a multinational clinical study.
 Res Involv Engagem 7, 22 (2021). https://doi.org/10.1186/s40900-021-00264-3